-Examples of a rule or policy violation constituting an Infraction include, but are not limited to the following:
+Examples of a rule or policy violation constituting an infraction include, but are not limited to the following:

-- 1. Disorderly conduct. - 2.
-Disruption of classes/college activities. - 3.
-Insubordination or failure to cooperate with a hall director, RA, administrator, faculty or staff member (such as Security or Dining Hall worker). - 4.
-Display of obscene, vulgar or sexually exploitative material (including online or telecommunication methods.) - 5.
-Possession or use of firearms or fireworks on campus. - 6.
-Tampering with fire extinguishers. - 7.
-Falsifying chapel or convocation attendance. - 8.
-Profanity, vulgar speech and gestures, or swearing. - 9.
-Dishonest use of an ID card, including using another person's ID or lending one's ID card to someone else. - 10.
-Financial irresponsibility (such as writing bad checks). - 11.
-Unauthorized use of campus long distance telephone codes. - 12.
-Direct or indirect sharing of computer password. - 14.
-Numerous or repeated infringements. - 15.
-Noncompliance with punishment for infringements.

-16. Any other conduct determined by the Dean of Students to constitute an Infraction.
+- 1. Disorderly conduct - 2.
+Disruption of classes/college activities - 3.
+Insubordination or failure to cooperate with a hall director, RA, administrator, faculty or staff member (such as Security or dining hall worker) - 4.
+Display of obscene, vulgar or sexually exploitative material (including online or telecommunication methods) - 5.
+Possession or use of firearms or fireworks on campus - 6.
+Tampering with fire extinguishers - 7.
+Falsifying chapel or convocation attendance - 8.
+Profanity, vulgar speech and gestures, or swearing - 9.
+Dishonest use of an ID card, including using another person's ID or lending one's ID card to someone else - 10.
+Financial irresponsibility (such as writing bad checks) - 11.
+Unauthorized use of campus long distance telephone codes - 12.
+Direct or indirect sharing of computer password - 14.
+Numerous or repeated infringements - 15.
+Noncompliance with punishment for infringements - 16.
+Any other conduct determined by the Dean of Students to constitute an infraction limited to housing status review, counseling, administrative reprimand, disciplinary probation, and disciplinary suspension.